arlando/react-gradient-text/README.md

 ## New Releases

+The project uses commitizen to manage the commits: `$ git cz`

 - Merges to master force semantic to make a new release and tag a version on github see `.releaserc` file